olleharstedt/olleharstedt.github.io/_posts/2026-06-06-receipt-printer-declarative-domain-specific-language.markdown

 TODO I-expression

 Using LLM to write the core part of the lexer/parser left me with zero sense of accomplishment.

+TODO Who and when will the DSL be used and changed

+TODO Maintenence and debugging will be hell.
+The tiny size of the lexer/parser will make it easier.
+On-boarding of new devs will become harder.
+But not more difficult than to an elaborate fluid interface?
+Lexer/parser systems should not be unknown to experienced developers.

 **Questions**